Business

 2000s-PresentGDS platforms became internet-enabled and API-accessible.

-When a travel agency searches for flights, hotels, or rentals, the GDS connects to multiple databases in real-time.
+When a travel agency searches for flights, hotels, or rentals, the GDS connects to multiple databases in real-time, and some agencies also layer in private airfare sourcing for more flexible flight pricing.
 It fetches prices, availability, and details, then instantly shows options to the agent.
 Once selected, the GDS records and confirms the booking while syncing with the provider’s system

 ComponentFunction